epi-analysis/SRCP_docs/docs/source/06-Data-management.rst

 2. The user notifies a Data Manager (srcpdata@mrc-epid.cam.ac.uk) of the file names.
 These should be in the user’s “upload” triage folder - the user should have followed the steps for :ref:`uploading a file via STFP<SFTP-upload>`
 3. The Data Manager copies the files to their “download” triage folder on SRCP
 4. The Data Manager connects to SRCP via SFTP and downloads the files to their local machine.
-5. The Data Manager inspects the files and confirms that they contain appropriate data/code.
+5. The Data Manager inspects the files and confirms that they contain appropriate data/code (see more details in the example below)
 6. On SRCP, the Data Manager copies (not moves) the files from the user’s “upload” triage folder to the user’s project data folder and notifies the user.
 7. The user uses the files that are now available in their project data folder (they may need to copy to their analysis folder to edit).
 8. Tidy up